 (Greek words are given with English transliterations throughout)

-Additionally, Ivan Pain, who was a trinitarian, gave added testimony that the portion in question does not belong through his Biblical numerics.
+Additionally, Ivan Pain, who was a trinitarian, gave added testimony, through his studies of Biblical numerics, that the portion in question does not belong.
 More than likely Panin, being a trinitarian, would like to have proved the portion as genuine with Biblical numerics, but could not do so; thus he came to the conclusion that it must be spurious.

 Thus without the added phrase, the verse reads in context: "This is he that came by water and blood, [even] Jesus Christ; not with the water only, but with the water and with the blood.
 And it is the Spirit that beareth witness, because the Spirit is the truth.
 For there are three who bear witness, the Spirit, and the water, and the blood: and the three agree in one." -- 1 John 5:6-8, American Standard Version.